-In modern Khmer script, ROBAT has no active role like repha in Devanagari, and is seen just a diacritic.
+In modern Khmer script, ROBAT has lost its original meaning as a variant of RO to represent a consonant cluster beginning with RO.
 In some old loan words from Sanskrit/Pali, it is pronounced according to its original rule i.e. just before the base character it is attached above.
 In the other such old loan words, however, it is not pronounced at all.
 It is kept just for information of the original spelling.